Respirayson/pricing_model/README.md

 - **Price Benchmarking**: Build statistical benchmarks (p10/p50/p90) by data type and region
 - **Price Estimation**: Rule-based pricing model with transparent modifiers
 - **CLI Interface**: Easy-to-use command-line tools for pipeline execution

+## Environment Variables

+The application requires the following environment variables:

+- `LLM_API_KEY`: Your LLM provider API key (required for LLM-based pricing)
+- `LLM_MODEL`: LLM model to use (optional, defaults to "gpt-4.1-nano")

+You can set these in a `.env` file (copy from `.env.example`) or as system environment variables.

 ## Installation